Council Tax Data

 Strengths and Weaknesses

-The following analysis examines Council Tax across three dimensions: administrative practicality, distributional effects, and incentive effects.
-It draws on the academic and institutional literature to present an evidence-based assessment.
+An assessment of Council Tax across administrative practicality, distributional effects, and incentive effects, drawing on the academic and institutional literature.

 Strengths